What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Experiments

 \subsubsection{The Impact of GCN}

-Furthermore, we also conduct additional experiments to remove GCN while keeping the ideas of false positive/negative suppression and shape-approximation.
-That is to say, in this ablation experiment, the TR map is obtained from the original FPN layer, which weight is shared with the TCL map, without the guidance of GCN.
-The results listed under the heading `GCN' show that even without GCN, our proposed FPNS and SAp strategies can still bring improvements on F-measure of $1.1\%$, $0.6\%$ and $1.8\%$, respectively.
+We also conducted additional experiments with and without using GCN, while keeping FPNS and shape-approximation.
+In this ablation experiment, the TR map was obtained from the original FPN layer, whose weight is shared with the TCL map, without the guidance of GCN.
+The results listed under the heading `GCN' show that even without GCN, our proposed FPNS and SAp strategies can still produce F-measure improvements of $1.1\%$, $0.6\%$, $1.8\%$ and $1.0\%$, respectively.

-We infer that GCN makes limited contributions when dealing with multi-oriented texts (there are also a certain number of multi-oriented texts in CTW1500 and Total-Text) because most text segments in these texts do not have many spatial changes and have relatively small character and word spaces.
-In this case, the dense overlapping design of the text segments and our shape-approximation strategy are sufficient for ensuring the connectivity of text segments.
-It should be noted that when GCN is removed (\textit{i.e.}, ignore all the GCN steps in Algorithm 1), the connected text segments can still be obtained by finding the contour in the TCL map.
-This step is equivalent to the inter-line link prediction by GCN, but is only based on the TCL map result.
-This further demonstrates that our proposed FPNS and SAp strategies are able to remove the restraints preventing the bottom-up methods from achieving their potential.
+We argue that GCN makes limited contributions when dealing with text instances that are spatially close enough to each other.
+Such text instances are more common in multi-oriented texts, because most text segments in these texts do not have many spatial changes and have relatively small character and word spaces.
+Moreover, for the non-Latin multi-oriented texts, there is little or no space between characters in many texts.
+In this case, the dense overlapping design of the text segments and our shape-approximation strategy are sufficient to ensure connectivity of text segments.
+This further demonstrates that the proposed FPNS and SAp strategies are able to boost the performance of bottom-up methods with visual reasoning cues when GCN is removed.
+However, as shown in Table~\ref{tab:1}, using only visual reasoning (FPNS (GGTR)+SAp) and relational reasoning (GCN+SAp) performs worse than using both visual-relational reasoning cues (FPNS (GGTR)+FPNS (Node)+SAp).
+The results show that visual-relational reasoning cues produced $0.2\%$-$1.3\%$ performance improvement on several benchmark datasets compared to other reasoning cues, demonstrating that the visual-relational reasoning cues can further boost the performance.